psychemedia/island-storynotes/piedPiperNewtown/pied_piper_17th_c.md

 ## Howell's Account in *Epistolae Ho-Elianae*, 1643

-Another account, [*Epistolae Ho-Elianae*](https://archive.org/details/epistolaehoelian01howeiala/page/356/mode/2up?q=piper), _"the familiar letters of James Howell, Historiagraher Royal to Charles II"_, p357, dated 1st October, 1643, and in edited from Jospeh Jacobs in 1892, published by David Nutt, provides a slightly different take on mass child abductions at p357:
+Another account, [*Epistolae Ho-Elianae*](https://archive.org/details/epistolaehoelian01howeiala/page/356/mode/2up?q=piper), _"the familiar letters of James Howell, Historiagraher Royal to Charles II"_, p357, dated 1st October, 1643, and in edited from Jospeh Jacobs in 1892, published by David Nutt, provides a slightly different take on mass child abductions, at p357:

 ```{admonition} Howell's Account in *Epistolae Ho-Elianae*
 :class: dropdown